 Yes.
 Evidence suggests that a family history of baldness can increase your risk of developing the condition.
 One study found that almost 85% of people with female pattern hair loss reported a family history of the condition .

 Celebrities like Kayla Itsines have revealed female pattern baldness runs in her family.
 Learn more about Kayla’s condition and other female celebrities with hair loss.

-Minoxidil is one of the most successful hair loss prevention drugs on the market.
+Minoxidil is one of the most successful hair loss prevention drugs on the market used to stimulate hair growth.
 This topical solution is applied to the scalp, increasing blood flow to the hair follicles.
-Research shows it can reduce hair loss in people experiencing female pattern baldness .
+It’s proven to reduce hair loss in people experiencing female pattern baldness .

-Also known as LLLT, low-level laser therapy is a hair loss treatment that involves focusing low-level lasers to the scalp.
-While it’s not known exactly how this treatment triggers hair regrowth, studies show it to be a safe, effective way to reduce the effects of genetic hair loss .
+Also known as LLLT, low-level laser therapy is a hair loss treatment that involves focusing low-level lasers on the scalp.
+Red light therapy for hair is a common form of LLLT.
+While it’s not known exactly how this treatment can promote hair regrowth, studies show it to be a safe, effective way to reduce the effects of genetic hair loss .